makhowastaken/GWGBC_FW/HWv1_1/README.md

 | [<img src="../media/purple_screen.jpg" width="350" />](../media/purple_screen.jpg) | Reset Corrupt OSD settings<br><br><ol><li>Open OSD</li><li>Press down on dpad 9 times</li><li>Press A</li><li>Press up on dpad 1 time</li><li>Press A</li></ol><br><br>[(credit: HDR)](https://twitter.com/MartinRefseth) |
 | :---: | :--- |

+Note that [debouncing](https://www.techtarget.com/whatis/definition/debouncing) does not appear to be implemented for OSD controls so this may take several attempts.
+Without debouncing, one button press could be interpreted as two or more by the system.
+Try power cycling the console between attempts.

 # Version Notes: *work in progress*